The simplest is sometimes the hardest. Rarely are we aware of our breath? Breathing is not difficult, so it is often neglected to breathe properly.

 In everyday life, we are often exposed to stress, time pressure, performance pressure or other emotional pressures.
-Unconsciously, our breath is then stopped, or we tend to breath very flat or simply mistreat our breaths.
-This not only leads to less energy, in the long run it can even lead to organ damage.
+Unconsciously, our breath is then stopped, or we tend to breathe very flat or simply mistreat our breaths.
+This not only leads to less energy, in the long run, but it can also even lead to organ damage.
 The muscles, tissues and internal organs do not tolerate this in the long run.

 We often associate breathing techniques with mindfulness exercises.
 This has to be practiced.

 We use breathing and mindfulness exercises for almost all problems because with breath our body and mind get energy.
 And we cannot have enough of all of that.